Personal Loans For Low Income Earners

 Get A Co-Signer

-If you don’t qualify, you can get someone with a better income and credit score may to co-sign the loan and guarantee that it will be paid, regardless of the circumstances.
+If you’re unable to qualify for a loan on your own merit, consider adding a co-signer to your loan contract.
+A co-signer is someone with a strong income and credit score who guarantees that loan payments will be made, regardless of the circumstances.
 This acts as a form of security for the lender because the co-signer must take responsibility for your payments when you can’t afford them.

 Have Proper Documentation

-During the application process, your lender may ask for a recent pay stub to confirm that you have a job.
+During the application process, your lender may ask for recent pay stubs to confirm that you have a job and earn an income.
 If you’re a new employee, they could also request your tax slips from the past 2 years to get an idea of the income you earned from your previous job.
 It’s important to provide all the required documentation, as any missing information can lead to rejection.

 Get One Loan At A Time

-Since it can be difficult to qualify for a personal loan when your income is low, you might want to look into these alternatives if you need fast cash and can afford to pay it back:
+Since it can be difficult to qualify for a personal loan when your income is low, you might want to look into alternatives if you need fast cash:

 Payday Loan

 Payday loans are one of the easiest types of credit to acquire.
-Normally, you just need to be a Canadian resident, have an active bank account, be past the age of majority in your province/territory and earn a minimum monthly income of around $1,000 – $2,000.
-Once approved, you can obtain a $100 – $1,500 loan with a 14-day payment term.
+Normally, you just need to be a Canadian resident, have an active bank account, be past the age of majority in your province/territory, and earn a minimum monthly income of around $1,000 – $2,000.
+Once approved, you can obtain a $100 to $1,500 loan with a 14-day payment term.

-Despite those benefits, payday loans can be really hazardous to your finances because they have sky-high interest rates (sometimes over 600% APR).
-You could also get charged serious penalties if you don’t pay your entire loan after 14 days.
-On top of that, the world of payday loans is notorious for attracting scam artists and predatory lenders.
+Note: Payday loans can be hazardous to your finances because they have sky-high interest rates and require full repayment within a short term.
+Plus, the world of payday loans is notorious for attracting scam artists and predatory lenders.

 Guarantor Loan

-If you’re a low income earner in need of a personal loan, don’t worry.
+If you’re a low income earner in need of a personal loan, you still have options.
 There are many lenders and loan options to choose from in Canada.
-As long as you take the time to do research and improve your financial health as a whole.
+As long as you still earn some form of income, meet the lender’s minimum income threshold, and do some research, there may be a financing option out there for you.

 Personal Loans for Low Income Earners FAQs